-The experiments discussed above proved the accuracy of our method in estimating the count of a stream at coarser granularities.
+The experiments discussed above and many others1 conducted for different parameter values demonstrated the accuracy of our method in estimating the count of a stream at coarser granularities.
 While the number of absolute errors decreases linearly, the percentage of relative errors stays under reasonably small values except for the points where frequent eventset counts are small.
-The experiment results show that the ratio of relative errors rarely exceeds 10% and most of the time does not exceed 5% if the number of frequent eventsets is large enough.
+The experiment results show that the ratio of relative errors rarely exceeds 10% and most of the time does not exceed 5% if the number of frequent event-sets is large enough.